GfellerLab/MixTCRpred/README.md

 to predict which TCRs in the ./test/test.csv file are more likely to target the HLA-A\*02:01,GILGFVFTL epitope.

-5. (Optional) To run MixTCRpred from anywhere on the computer, open MixTCRpred.py with your favourite editor and specify the full path to the pretrained models folder:
+6. (Optional) To run MixTCRpred from anywhere on the computer, open the MixTCRpred.py file with your favourite editor and specify the full path to the pretrained models folder:
 ```bash
 #change
 path_pretrained_models = './pretrained_models'
 #to
 path_pretrained_models = '/home/[...]/MixTCRpred/pretrained_models'
 ```

 Next make an alias to the MixTCRpred.py file using the python version of the virtual enviroment:
 ```bash
 # For Unix/Mac OS users